 I am very interested in modern and fossil extreme environments, geomicrobiology, astrobiology and planetary geology.
 The main goals of my research are to understand the ways modern microbial communities modify their environment and to decipher types of biosignatures they may leave behind.
-I am also very interested in understanding how microbial communities and their biosignatures change through fossilization processes.
-You may check my CV here.
+I am also very interested in figuring out how microbial communities and their biosignatures change through fossilization processes.
+You can contact me m.glamoclija at rutgers.edu

 Ashley is a graduate student at Rutgers University.
 Her research interests include the changes of biosignatures and textures in rocks over geologic time, and what implications this has regarding the search for life on Mars.
 Ashley is particularly interested in dolomitization and metamorphic changes in geologically old carbonate bearing rocks and how this relates to biosignature preservation.